Closed Testing

 Questions about this topic

-When does the 14-day clock start?
+When does the 14-day closed testing clock start?

 Can I request production access on day 14?